chyangc/wiki-db-builder/README.md

 # wiki-db-builder
-Application that generates a PostgreSQL database based on template data retrieved from MediaWiki sites
+Python application that generates a PostgreSQL database based on template data retrieved from MediaWiki sites